GoogleCloudPlatform/k8s-node-tools/containerd-nofile-infinity/README.md

 # Configure Containerd NOFILE Limit

 This guide outlines the steps to configure the `LimitNOFILE` setting for the Containerd service on GKE nodes.
-This is typically used to increase the maximum number of open file descriptors allowed for Containerd, which can be beneficial for high-concurrency workloads or specific applications that require a large number of open files.
+This is typically used to increase the maximum number of open file descriptors allowed for containerd, which can be beneficial for high-concurrency workloads or specific applications that require a large number of open files.
+Since containerd 2.0 the `LimitNOFILE` has been removed - see containerd/containerd#8924 for more details.

 ## Instructions